 Essentially, the central message of Zechariah's message and the other Prophets was to instruct the people to take shelter in God.
 To come to know and love the Supreme Being, and praise God's Holy Name ("rejoice greatly").
 Bearing witness to the previous triumphs of Israel over her enemies is to bear witness to the need to become dependent upon God.

 As if Jesus and his teachings were not important enough in themselves.
-Instead of hearing Jesus' instructions and taking them to heart, they have conjured up speculative interpretations to make it seem that the only purpose of all the Prophets were to predict Jesus' arrival.
+Instead of understanding how Jesus' teachings were consistent with the teachings of the Prophets - as intended by this statement - they have conjured interpretations to make it seem that the only purpose of all the Prophets was to predict Jesus' arrival.

-This is an obvious attempt by early sectarian groups like the Roman Catholic institution to try to downplay the importance of the Jewish Prophets.
+This is an obvious attempt to downplay the importance of the Mosaic Prophets.

 “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord – and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction.
 And the second is like it – ‘You shall love others as yourself.’
 There is no other instruction greater than these.”
 (Mark 12:29-31)These instructions were directly quoted from Moses' teachings, as evidenced in Deuteronomy 6:5 (to love God) and Leviticus 19:18 (love others).

-Creating false authority ignores the real glory of Jesus
+Does false authority ignore the glory of Jesus?

 Deception has been the goal of those who have tried to proclaim that Jesus is God in order to bolster their own authority and the authority of their institutions.
 This is false authority.
 To try to make Jesus out to be God Himself is to deny the loving relationship between Jesus and God, and the very existence of the Person that Jesus prayed to when he said: